AegixLinux/aegixlinux/README.md

 ## For the LARBS-aware

-Aegix's barbs.sh script is inspired by Luke Smith's larbs.sh script.
+Aegix's barbs.sh script is inspired by Luke Smith's larbs.sh.
 Big thank you to him for that as well as his voidrice repo from which Aegix gohan liberally borrows.
 As Aegix continues to develop, more divergence will be likely to take place, but having the reference to get started was a tremendous help.

 ## Art